NCERT Solutions for Class 11 Biology Chapter 3 - Plant Kingdom

 Answer:

-Antheridium- It is the male sex organ found in bryophytes, pteridophytes and some algae.
-Antheridium encloses a mass of cells that give rise to male gametes.
-Generally, antheridium remains enclosed by a jacket of sterile cells.
+Antheridium- It is the male sex organ found in bryophytes, pteridophytes, and some algae.
+It is surrounded by a sterile jacket of cells.

 Question 8.
 Explain briefly the following terms with suitable examples